Last Updated on 17 November, 2020 by Samuelsson

 Common Trading Styles To Base Your Ideas On

-Now, as you remember, we outlined two ways you could go about to create a strategy.
+Now, as you remember, we outlined two ways you could go about creating a strategy.
 The first one was to try to build a specific type of trading strategy, while the other option was to test random ideas.

 Now, if want to start with a specific type of strategy, you might want to know the most common strategy types.
 Let’s have a look at three of them!